 Penn State College of Medicine

-This paper by authors from Penn State University College of Medicine and the AMA identifies way that medical students in current clinical roles can enhance value by performing detailed patient histories to identify social determinants of health and care barriers, providing evidence-based medicine contributions at the point-of-care, and undertaking health system research projects.
+"Identifying roles, barriers, and strategies to advance the value of undergraduate medical education to patient care and the health system" (PDF), by authors from Penn State University College of Medicine and the AMA, identifies way that medical students in current clinical roles can enhance value by performing detailed patient histories to identify social determinants of health and care barriers, providing evidence-based medicine contributions at the point-of-care, and undertaking health system research projects.

-This paper by researchers at Florida International University Herbert Wertheim College of Medicine describes the approach, logistics, educational goals, structure and outcomes of the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).
+This paper, "Socially accountable medical education: An innovative approach," (PDF), by researchers at Florida International University Herbert Wertheim College of Medicine, describes the approach, logistics, educational goals, structure and outcomes of the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).

 This program provides a platform for the school's community-focused mission and emphasizes social accountability and interprofessional education while providing evidence-based, patient- and household-centered care.